huobei1997/huobei1997.github.io/content/blog/IRMA_Workflow/index.md

     Sbjct (IRMA):     ...AACAAGGACARRCCCT...
     ```
     Notice that the IRMA result (Sbjct) uses **RR**, while my custom pipeline (Query) uses **GG**.
 In bioinformatics (IUPAC nomenclature), **R** stands for **Purine (A or G)**.
     * **Interpretation**: Biologically speaking, the IRMA result is **reliable** here.
-It likely detected a mixed population (quasispecies) and conservatively preserved the ambiguity, whereas my custom pipeline was more aggressive in determining the specific base as **G**.
+It likely detected a mixed base and conservatively preserved the ambiguity, whereas my custom pipeline was more aggressive in determining the specific base as **G**.

 ![Alignments](Alignments.jpg)